-Entrance counseling is included in the master promissory note for the Federal Perkins Loans and is required of any first time borrower under the Perkins Loan Program and must be complete before a Perkins loan can be disbursed.
-Entrance Counseling explains how the Perkins loan process works as well as informs borrowers of their rights and responsibilities.
-Entrance counseling is completed electronically at https://www.ecsi.net/promu9/.
-Exit counseling is required of any Perkins loan borrower, who graduates, separates or drops below half-time enrollment.
-Students are informed of the exit counseling requirement in writing via US mail.
-Exit counseling is completed electronically at www.ecsi.net.
+Exit counseling is required of any federal loan borrower, who graduates, separates or drops below half-time enrollment.
+Graduating students are informed of the exit counseling requirement prior to graduation via their Utica University email.
+Borrowers who withdraw or fall below half-time are notified of the requirement in writing sent via the US mail within 30 days of their last date of attendance.
+Exit counseling is completed electronically at https://studentaid.gov.
 An exit hold which will prevent the student from receiving diplomas, grades and transcripts and registering for a future term is applied to a borrower's account when notification is sent.
 Once electronic confirmation that exit counseling is complete is received from the National Student Loan Data System the hold is removed.
 Completed exit files are downloaded regularly.